gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/access-control.md

 # Access Control Overview

-This document will discuss the types of access controls available and then reveal the methods to apply these access controls through the Datastore User Interface.
+This document will discuss the types of access controls available and then discuss the methods to apply these access controls through the Data Store user interface.

-## What access controls are available for datastore datasets?
+## What access controls are available for datasets?

 There are three access rights to consider: